By Andrew Catania

 They did say that yes.
 It’s supposed to be in February I guess I saw one report where he was writing with Steve Stevens which scratched my head because that makes absolutely no sense

 Yes.
 That’s not new.
 Those demos, those are from last year.
 He was telling me about it.
-I really don’t know.
-There’s nothing really official I know he is busy doing this other thing right now.
+I don’t know.
+There’s nothing official I know he is busy doing this other thing right now.

 That’s good.
 Who are your endorsements?
 Obviously, we know Blackstar and Jackson.
 What else are you endorsing?
 Are you endorsed by a pick company or pedals?